Route networks with stplanrSource:

 Route networks represent the network of highways, cycleways, footways and other ways along which transport happens.
-Unlike routes, each segment geometry the network can only appear once in a single route network.
+You can get route network data from OpenStreetMap (e.g. via the

 stplanr can be used to convert a series of routes into a route network, using the function

-overline2(), as illustrated below:
+overline(), as illustrated below:

 The above figure shows how

-overline2() breaks the routes into segments with the same values and removes overlapping segments.
+overline() breaks the routes into segments with the same values and removes overlapping segments.
 It is a form of geographic aggregation.

-# plot(rnet$geometry) plot(sln_nodes, add = TRUE) xy_path <- sum_network_routes(sln = sln, start = xy_nodes, end = xy_nodes, sumvars = "length") # xy_path = sum_network_links(sln = sln, start = xy_nodes, end = xy_nodes) plot(rnet$geometry) plot(xy_sf$geometry, add = TRUE) plot(xy_path$geometry, add = TRUE, lwd = 5)
+# plot(rnet$geometry) # plot(sln_nodes, add = TRUE) # xy_path <- sum_network_routes(sln = sln, start = xy_nodes, end = xy_nodes, sumvars = "length") # # xy_path = sum_network_links(sln = sln, start = xy_nodes, end = xy_nodes) # plot(rnet$geometry) # plot(xy_sf$geometry, add = TRUE) # plot(xy_path$geometry, add = TRUE, lwd = 5)

 New nodes can be added to the network, although this should be done before the graph representation is created.
 Imagine we want to create a point half way along the the most westerly route segment in the network, near the coordinates -1.540, 53.826:

 Other approaches to working with route networks include: